boyuan-li/BL/README.md

 **I am:**

 - :cn:
-- 🚶Always on the way
+- 🚶 Always on the way
-- :technologist:An entrepreneur
+- :technologist: An entrepreneur
-- 🎸An electric guitarist
+- 🎸 An electric guitarist
-- :shipit:A big fan of Sherlock Holmes
+- :shipit: A big fan of Sherlock Holmes
-- 🤔A conservative innovator + A sensible rationalist + A realistic idealist + A pessimistic optimist
+- 🤔 A conservative innovator + A sensible rationalist + A realistic idealist + A pessimistic optimist
 - -----------------------------------------------------------------------------------------------------
 **I believe in:**

-- 📈Growth 1.01 ^ 365 = 37.8
+- 📈 Growth 1.01 ^ 365 = 37.8
-- :bar_chart:Data
+- :bar_chart: Data
-- 📚knowledge in the service of society
+- 📚 knowledge in the service of society
-- :earth_asia:Globalization
+- :earth_asia: Globalization
 - -----------------------------------------------------------------------------------------------------